Knowledge Hub

 What is a privacy policy?

-• Who you share it with, and why
+• who you share it with, and why

-• How you keep data secure
+• information about how you keep data secure (at a high level)

 Why does my business need a privacy policy?